 Until 2019, Idaho regulations clarified that if plans were renewable, they were subject to Idaho’s rules that apply to Idaho’s individual insurance market, including a requirement that the plans be guaranteed renewable.
 So short-term plans were defined in Idaho as being non-renewable (see Idaho insurance statutes, Title 41, Chapter 52).

-But in April 2019, Idaho enacted legislation (H.275) that allows for the creation of “enhanced” short-term plans.
-While these plans will still be required to have initial terms that are under 12 months, they’ll be renewable “at the option of the insured.”
-That’s an important distinction; the federal regulations that were finalized in 2018 allow short-term plans to be renewable, but at the discretion of the insurer.
-Idaho’s new legislation appears to require insurers that offer “enhanced” short-term plans to let members renew their coverage.
+So in April 2019, Idaho enacted legislation (H.275) that allows for the creation of “enhanced” short-term plans.
+While these plans are still required to have initial terms that are under 12 months, they’re renewable “at the option of the insured.”
+That’s an important distinction; the federal short-term plans regulations that were finalized in 2018 allow short-term plans to be renewable, but at the discretion of the insurer.
+Idaho’s new legislation requires insurers that offer “enhanced” short-term plans to let members renew their coverage.

 H.275 called for the addition of Section 5214 to Idaho Code Title 41, Chapter 52, which had been added by mid-2019.
-The legislation stated that the new rules would be effective immediately.
-But as of mid-2019, the Idaho Department of Insurance website still indicated that short-term plans are non-renewable in Idaho, and a search of plans available for purchase did not show any that were renewable.
-However, an April 2019 bulletin published by the Idaho Department of Insurance noted that short-term plans with “limited renewability” were likely to be available in Idaho by 2020.
+The legislation stated that the new rules would be effective immediately, and an April 2019 bulletin published by the Idaho Department of Insurance noted that short-term plans with “limited renewability” were likely to be available in Idaho by 2020.

 Idaho and short-term insurance regulations